Forgetting the Words

 On Dealing With the Low Points and Alone Points

-Posted on | February 15, 2010 | No Comments
+Posted on | February 15, 2010 | Comments Off on On Dealing With the Low Points and Alone Points

 There are many times in our lives when we find ourselves at an emotional low point.
 Or perhaps, shall we say, a lonely point.
 It’s all relative, of course, but you know it when you feel it.